google/knative-gcp/docs/examples/metrics/README.md

     Filter: `project_id="<your_project_id">`
     Aggregator: `sum`

-    A line graph for the above query with 5 events sent to the broker will look like this over a few minutes:
+    A line graph for the above query with 5 events sent to the Broker will look like this over a few minutes:

     ![Alt text](broker_event_count.png)